Anna Wessman

 Anna Wessman (born 9 October 1989) is a Swedish track and field athlete who competes in the javelin throw.
 She won the bronze medal at the 2009 European U23 Championships.

 Her personal best in the event is 61.42 metres set at Finnkampen in Tampere in 2016.

+Wessman was an All-American thrower for the UTEP Miners track and field team, finishing 3rd in the javelin at the 2009 NCAA Division I Outdoor Track and Field Championships.